 Keep in mind your cat still needs enough food to get enough protein, moisture, vitamins, and minerals for overall health.

-Slow and steady is the best way to help your cat lose weight without any other health problems.
+Slow and steady is the best way to help your cat lose weight.

 What is the ideal weight for cats?